Your eCommerce sale event calendar for July to December 2026

 What kind of offers should I run during sales?

-The type of offer you should promote depends on what your goal is, and what will appeal most to your target audience.
+The offers you should promote will depend on your goals, plus what will appeal most to your target audience.
 The Sale Event Strategy Template (XLS 110kB) outlines how you can tailor offers to meet your goals.

 When your sale goal is lead acquisition